 You won't find rhino here.
 There used to be a healthy population of black rhino but they were poached out.
 However, white rhino were translocated from South Africa to Livingstone in Zambia for a reintroduction programme and there is also now a free-ranging population in North Luangwa with plans to reintroduce rhino to other areas.

-The dry season runs from April and runs through to October, the hottest month.
+The dry season runs from April through to October, which along with November tends to be the hottest time of year.
 The wet season starts in November and lasts until March.
-During the rains many camps in the Luangwa close but there are notable exceptions to this, for example some of the Robin Pope camps.
-Safaris switch from predominantly 4x4 and walking to boating.
+During the rains many camps in the Luangwa close but there are notable exceptions to this, with some camps open year-round and offering exploration by boat.
 Most of the mobile camps and walking safaris operate April/May to October/November when the rains break.